Descending sort in Haskell

 reversing the list, in the other keeping it intact.
 (Counterintuitively,

-it looks like it’s faster for sort
+it looks like it’s faster for sort/sortBy to

 reverse the list than to keep it as-is.)